Cr3ativeCod3r/Roulette/readme.md

 - Node.js
 - Socket.io

-  The website is deployed on a AWS instance VPS (ubuntu) on a proxy server (Nginx) at https://kamil-banaszek.pl
+  The website is deployed on a AWS instance (ubuntu) on a proxy server (Nginx) at https://kamil-banaszek.pl

 ### Features